simplesamlphp/simplesamlphp-module-oidc/README.md

 open the _Federation_ tab from your _SimpleSAMLphp_ installation and select the option _OpenID Connect Installation_ inside the _Tools_ section.
 Once there, all you need to do is press the _Install_ button and the schema will be created.

+Alternatively, in case of automatic / scripted deployments, you can run the 'install.php' script from the command line:

+    php modules/oidc/bin/install.php

 ### Relying Party (RP) Administration

 The module lets you manage (create, read, update and delete) approved RPs from the module user interface itself.